 Students must complete a minimum of 6 hours in residence at the 300-400 level.

 Students applying for a minor in Architectural Heritage Conservation must have a 2.0 or better overall GPR.
-Some colleges and departments outside the College of Architecture may permit their students to minor.
+Some colleges and departments outside the College may permit their students to minor.